BlueMustache/GoRust.com/README.md

     * Max Player
     * Server Name

-* The Data will be represented in a Website, showing events, like:
+* The Data will be represented in a Website, showing events, like
   * Server Name Changes
   * Large changes in Player population
   * Mapchanges(seed or sizes)